 However, \textbf{emotion-aware mechanisms in existing LLM social simulations are rarely designed for long-horizon emotional continuity}.
 Prior work has either completely omitted explicit emotion state \citep{park2023generative}, treated emotion as a short-horizon signal \citep{regan2024generativeagentspredictemotion}, or introduced Pleasure-Arousal-Dominance (PAD) variables with hand-designed update rules \citep{ma2025emotionalignment}.
 These approaches overlook that human social interaction is emotionally stateful: emotions evolve during conversations \cite{goodwin2000emotion}, carry over across encounters \cite{kuppens2010emotional}, and shape subsequent interpretation and response \cite{schwarz1983mood}.
 When agents lack a persistent emotional state, being insulted may not increase irritability in later turns, and repeated positive exchanges may not accumulate into stronger bonds.
 We refer to this failure mode as \textbf{emotional amnesia}.

-Motivated by \textbf{emotional amnesia}, we treat emotion as a first-class persistent state and design an emotion-aware agent architecture that supports long-horizon carryover.
+Motivated by \textbf{emotional amnesia}, we treat emotion as a first-class persistent state at the agent architecture level.
+Crucially, we do not claim that the base LLM internalizes affect in its parameters; instead, we maintain emotion as an explicit, interpretable module that is backbone-agnostic and can be layered onto any LLM agent framework.
+This design prioritizes controllability, interpretability, and modular deployment over end-to-end integration.
 Concretely, each agent maintains a continuous PAD vector that evolves throughout the simulation.
 This persistent state further supports a dual-speed emotion dynamic model with decay, aligning with the perspective of the Emotion and Adaptation model \cite{MARSELLA200970}.
 To make emotion consequential for future behavior, we couple emotion to memory by storing events and reflections together with their PAD-derived emotion tags.
 For interpretability and prompt control, we map each continuous PAD state to a semantic emotion description via KNN over human PAD anchor points, and then generate a vivid emotion paragraph conditioned on the label, the agent profile, and retrieved memories; this paragraph is injected into the prompt to ground dialog and reflection in the agent's current emotion state.